serve : live : smile

-On March 15, 2020, we had to summarily cancel all patient future appointments in the context of COVID-19.
+On March 15, 2020, we had to summarily cancel all patient future appointments in light of COVID-19.
 As we slowly re-introduce routine orthodontic care, we will contact our patients by email with our revised clinic schedule.
-Please contact us by email to book an appointment for immediate/emergency reasons as well.
-We anticipate that our text messaging system will be up and running by next week to allow our patients to communicate with us via text (details will be provided in our next email).
+Please contact us by email at i or by text at +1 (844) 413-3075 to book an appointment.
 While many things have changed, our commitment to our patients' health and safety remains.
 The following guiding measures (outlined below) have been identified as foundational for reintroducing routine orthodontic care services at Orthodontics Victoria.

 One to two days prior to your appointment, kindly complete the Pre-Appointment Questionnaire (PAQ) and email it to us.
 Submission is strictly by email only.
 We will not be able to accommodate your appointment without having received the completed questionnaire before you arrive for your appointment.

 Patients are requested to wear a facial mask when possible to cover nose and mouth.
 Patients and their guardians who do not have signs or symptoms or potential exposures to COVID-19 are not required to wear a facial mask according to CDSBC; however, they must perform hand hygiene at all times and maintain a minimum 2-metre distance from others at entrances and in any designated waiting areas.
 Medical masks and N-95 respirators are reserved for healthcare workers and other first responders.